NeuroLaunch/Metis-Submissions/Project3_Week04_McNulty/README.md

 The classification accuracy and precision of the terrain types was reasonably good, with both at 84% (unweighted by class distribution) using a Random Forest decision tree model.
 Identification of cotton crop, nominally chosen to be the most important of the classes for this exercise, was improved by making a cost-benefit adjustment - specifically penalizing confusions between cotton and vegetation while tolerating confusions between soil types.

-Improvements include a better way to remove spatial and spectral correlations (e.g. by rotationally-invariant principal component analysis) and application of a neural network for classification.
+Improvements for future consideration include a better way to remove spatial and spectral correlations (e.g. by rotationally-invariant principal component analysis) and application of a neural network for classification.

 _Did you know?_  This project was named for Jimmy McNulty, one of the detectives in HBO's _The Wire_.